4 min read

 Should You use M1 Finance?

-I personally use M1 Finance to invest in individual stocks because it offers free trades, no management fees, and automated-allocation investing.
+I personally use M1 Finance to invest because it offers free trades, no management fees, and automated-allocation investing.
 The pie charts also offer an easy way for me to visualize my portfolio holdings and the design of the site makes the investing experience enjoyable.

 Zach is the author behind Four Pillar Freedom, a blog that teaches you how to build wealth and gain freedom in life.

 Zach's favorite free financial tool he's been using since 2015 to manage his net worth is Personal Capital.
 Each month he uses their free Investment Checkup tool and Retirement Planner to track his investments and ensure that he's on the fast track to financial freedom.